Dead Animal In Your Home? 24/7 Emergency Service Available

 Dead Animal Removal FAQ

-Without removal, 2 to 6 weeks depending on the size of the animal and the temperature.
+Without removal, the average time is 2 to 6 weeks depending on the size of the animal and the temperature.
 A mouse in a wall may take 2 weeks.
 A raccoon can take 6 weeks or more.
 Removal and sanitization eliminate the smell within 24 to 48 hours.

 Technically yes, but we do not recommend it.
-The smell lasts weeks, attracts flies and maggots, and decomposition fluids can stain building materials permanently.
+The smell lasts weeks on average, and larger animal smells can last for months.
+The carcass attracts flies and maggots, and decomposition fluids can stain building materials permanently.
 Removal is faster, cleaner, and addresses the root cause.

 Pricing depends on the location and accessibility of the animal.
 A dead animal in a crawl space is straightforward.
 One inside a wall requires more work.
 We provide upfront pricing before starting.